yyong-brs/docs.konghq.com/app/enterprise/1.5.x/cli.md

   reset                             Reset the database.

-  migrate-apis                      Migrates API entities to Routes and
-                                    Services.

-  migrate-community-to-enterprise   Migrates Kong Community entities to Kong Enterprise in the default
+  migrate-community-to-enterprise   Migrates CE entities to EE on the default
                                     workspace

+  reinitialize-workspace-entity-counters  Resets the entity counters from the
+                                          database entities.

 Options:
  -y,--yes                           Assume "yes" to prompts and run